History of MGH Institute

 In 2012, the Institute marked the 35th anniversary of its 1977 founding.
 It expanded into a fourth building at 2 Constitution Center, located just outside the Navy Yard and within yards of the U.S.S.
 Constitution, better known as Old Ironsides.
 The School of Nursing added a second admission cycle to the Accelerated Bachelor of Science in Nursing program to meet rising demand.
 The Institute received approval to offer a PhD in Rehabilitation Sciences and enrolled the first five students.
 It also enrolled the first class in a new Master of Science in Health Professions Education program, and the medical imaging program graduated its last students.

-In 2013, two additional programs were approved: New England’s first entry-level Doctor of Occupational Therapy (scheduled to begin in 2014), and a Master of Physician Assistant Studies (schedule to begin in 2015).
+In 2013, two additional programs were approved: New England’s first entry-level Doctor of Occupational Therapy, which began in 2014 and a Master of Physician Assistant Studies, which began in 2015.
 The school also expanded into two new buildings, giving it a total of 130,000 square feet in six buildings.
 The expansion included 14,000 square feet in the new Center for Health & Rehabilitation Research in Building 79/96 to accommodate faculty researchers who are leading the Institute’s growing focus on research, with research funding surpassing the $2 million for the first time in its history.